keystonejs/keystone/docs/blog/better-ux-with-custom-labels.md

 };
 ```

-Which gives us:
+The Admin UI will look like this:

 ![Alt Text](https://raw.githubusercontent.com/Noviny/images/master/blog1.png)

 ## Using Another Field

-In some circumstances, this may not be the correct field to use.
+In some circumstances, `name` may not be the best field to use, or it may not even exist.
 Say we have a new list `Post`, which we have set up like this:

 ```js
 const Post = {